mikealexx/mikealexx/README.md

 # Hi there, I'm Mike Alexandrovsky! 👋

-I'm a freshly graduated Computer Science BSc from the Technion – Israel Institute of Technology (Class of 2025 🎓).
-I currently work at **Ruby.AI Robotic Technologies Ltd.**, a startup where we cook up futuristic robotic solutions with just the right amount of Python seasoning 🐍🤖.
+I work at **Ruby.AI Robotic Technologies Ltd.**, a startup where we cook up futuristic robotic solutions with just the right amount of Python seasoning 🐍🤖.

 I have a passion for software development and enjoy tackling programming challenges as if they were puzzles.
 There’s something deeply satisfying about taking a project from a scribble on a whiteboard to a living, breathing piece of software.
 Watching your code finally run without errors?
 Chef’s kiss. 👨‍🍳💻